stormshot-k10229/stormshot-k10229.github.io/content/agreements/horses/index.en.md

 1. Killing of horses outside the dark forest is not restricted.
 Any player or alliance can kill them (solo or rally is allowed).
    1. Taking horses from other alliances' territory is allowed.
+1. The event is separated into solo and rally days.
+   Solo days are Friday 0:00 to 23:59 UTC.
+   All other days are rally days.
+1. On solo days, no additional restrictions are in place (also for the dark forest) and anyone can kill any horse.
-1. Inside the forest, additional restrictions are in effect.
+1. Inside the forest, additional restrictions are in effect on rally days.
    1. Horses in the levels 8 and 9 are reserved for rallies by the alliances.
       1. Solo kills should be avoided and only done in time slots of low playing activity in the kingdom.
       1. If an alliance wants to run rallies against the horses, all solo efforts are to be stopped immediately.
 To notify of the intention to run rallies, the alliance should post PMs to any players doing solos.
 Additionally, the rally leader might send a spy to the stronghold of the player doing solos to make the window flash red.